shoaibkhanz/agentic-ai-engineering-course/lessons/03_context_engineering/article.md

 </div>
 Figure 1: What makes up the context

-Prompt engineering is not dead; it is a subset of context engineering.
+How does context engineering relates to prompt engineering?
+It's simple.
+Prompt engineering is a subset of context engineering.
 You still write effective prompts, but you also design a system that feeds the right context into those prompts.
 This means understanding not just *how* to phrase a task, but *what* information the model needs to perform optimally.
+This is illustrated in Figure 1, where all the context gathered across multiple conversation turns between the user and the agent is used to create the final prompt, which is passed to the LLM.

 | Dimension | Prompt Engineering | Context Engineering |
 |-----------|-------------------|---------------------|